 If you long press on any update, it will allow you to edit very easily.
 You can also decide to post it to more Buffer accounts at once through this if you want.
 In short, we tried to give you all the flexibility with the Android App that you would also have with the web application.

 Check the performance of your updates on the go

 Of course, one of the most crucial aspects that many of you have told us is that you need access to your analytics from on the go.
 We will tell you the number of clicks, retweets and clicks right from your Android phone.

 What else are we up to here at Buffer?

 With the Android App out the door we are moving on to our next big release.
 Buffer for iOS will be our next step so we can all add updates from our beloved iPhones without any hassles.
-If you desparately want to add updates to your this function.

 What else do we do?
 Well, sometimes, but not very often, because we want to keep you guys happy, we take some time off and chill a little bit.
 Like here where Tom, Joel and I went to visit Stanford campus: